Arghajit47/playwright-pulse/README.md

     # or yarn dev or pnpm dev
     ```

 This will start the Next.js dashboard (usually on `http://localhost:9002`).
-It will read the `playwright-pulse-report.json` file you placed in its root.

 **Alternatively, build and start for production:**